Cookieless FAQs: Overview of Marketing without Third-party Cookies

 Will Sojern still be able to use partner data for targeting in the cookieless world?

 Yes.
-We will continue to use partner data on other DSPs like Xandr, The Trade Desk, Verizon, Amazon and in social channels like Facebook, TikTok, Snapchat, and Pinterest.
+We will continue to use partner data on other DSPs like Xandr and in social channels like Facebook and Instagram.
 We are working with data partners around the world to secure hashed email data and ensure a seamless transition.

 How will consumers opt-out of Sojern’s tracking?

-Sojern will support consumer’s privacy choices through a tool that ties the consumer’s preferences (opt-in / opt-out) to hashed emails and record these preferences for ad targeting.
+Sojern supports consumers' privacy choices through a tool that ties the consumer’s preferences (opt-in / opt-out) to hashed emails and records those preferences for ad targeting.
+Sojern also participates in the DAA, EDAA, and DAAC opt-out platforms, which offer consumers choices to opt out of behavioral advertising.

 How does this change affect cross-device tracking?

-With identifiers like hashed emails, cross-device targeting becomes a deterministic opportunity, because the unique identifiers are used across all devices to target consumers.
-Hashed emails now let us reach consumers across a variety of logged-in environments, in a more accurate way.
+With identifiers like hashed emails and device IDs, cross-device targeting becomes a deterministic opportunity because the unique identifiers are used across all devices to target consumers.

 Can Sojern only effectively target consumers that have already been to my website?

 Not necessarily.
-For targeting, we can prospect audiences through Sojern partner data, Google’s FLoC, and through contextual / keyword targeting.
-However, a first-party cookie combined with hashed email will be required for site retargeting.
+For targeting, we can prospect audiences through Sojern partner data, Google's Topics API, and through contextual / keyword targeting.
+However, a first-party cookie combined with anonymous identifiers will be required for site retargeting.

 How will this change affect Sojern's ability to retarget and what can I do to prepare?
 Are there other channels I should start exploring?

 Begin collecting the emails of consumers on your site today through a permissions-based approach.
-Encourage them to log in and opt-in for marketing by incentivizing them with special offers, discounts, and so on.
+Explain the benefits of providing an email or being logged in, e.g., receiving personalized experiences or offers.
 If you don’t have first-party cookies on your site today, that is another step you can take now.

 What is Sojern's new cookieless targeting framework?